Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

  how to establish trust between otherwise unrelated parties over an untrusted network like the Internet.

-Andreesen here is referring to the "consensus" problem in distributed systems, and specifically the version where computers can act in "corrupt" (Byzantine) ways.
-I'll explain below (1) what this problem is and why it's important; (2) why **Andreesen is flat-out wrong**.
+Andreessen here is referring to the "consensus" problem in distributed systems, and specifically the version where computers can act in "corrupt" (Byzantine) ways.
+I'll explain below (1) what this problem is and why it's important; (2) why **Andreessen is flat-out wrong**.

 ### Consensus and Byzantine Generals: A Short Tutorial

-Andreesen refers to the "consensus" problem:
+Andreessen refers to the "consensus" problem:

     can multiple computers on a network achieve agreement on the contents of a replicated database application, and the evolution